-We believe that the ultimate purpose of teaching, learning and assessment activity in the School of Nursing is to produce graduates who are competent and safe practitioners to work in a variety of health care settings and who can utilise their skills to become leaders in nursing practice, education, research and scholarship.
-In the first instance teaching, learning and assessment is guided by the core principles and strategic aims provided by the University Teaching and Learning Strategy (2013/14 - 2017/18).
-In addition the curriculum has been developed with due consideration of and regard for the University’s Principles of Assessment and Feedback for Learning.
-The curriculum is underpinned by the principles of the Person-centred Nursing Framework (McCormack and McCance, 2016) and is based on the premise that graduates will possess the necessary values, knowledge and skills to be competent person-centred practitioners.
+We believe that the ultimate purpose of teaching, learning and assessment activity in the School of Nursing is to produce graduates who are competent and safe practitioners to work in a variety of health care settings and who can utilise their skills to become leaders in nursing practice, education, research, and scholarship.
+In the first instance teaching, learning and assessment are guided by the core principles and strategic aims provided by the University Teaching and Learning Strategy (2013/14 - 2017/18).
+In addition, the curriculum has been developed with due consideration of and regard for the University’s Principles of Assessment and Feedback for Learning.
+The curriculum is underpinned by the principles of the Person-centred Nursing Framework (McCormack and McCance, 2016) and is based on the premise that graduates will possess the necessary values, knowledge, and skills to be competent person-centred practitioners.

 The modular structure of our learning strategy is based on the four constructs of the Person- centred Nursing Framework and is designed to enable students to develop their academic and practice knowledge and skills in an environment that promotes graduate qualities and professional growth.
 Learning and working in such an environment encourages students to consider the wider skills associated with employability in conjunction with personal development planning.
-The programme aims to deliver a diverse and structured range of teaching, learning and assessment methods, enabling students to develop the knowledge, skills and understanding of nursing which can be applied in their chosen field of practice.
+The programme aims to deliver a diverse and structured range of teaching, learning and assessment methods, enabling students to develop the knowledge, skills, and understanding of nursing which can be applied in their chosen field of practice.

-Teaching, learning and assessment take a variety of forms across the modules as specified throughout this document.
-The strategies used are based on andragogical principles of adult learning such as self direction and the ability to reflect and learn from experience.
+Teaching, learning, and assessment take a variety of forms across the modules as specified throughout this document.
+The strategies used are based on andragogical principles of adult learning such as self-direction and the ability to reflect and learn from experience.

 As part of the transition to higher education, students are supported in developing their study skills in several ways.
 This begins at induction and includes orientation to the use of learning resources on campus and online and allocation to a studies advisor whose role is to guide students in their studies according to the Ulster Code of Practice.
 Students are also supported by their Course Director and module co-ordinator or a member of the teaching team via email or telephone and can meet by appointment.

-During periods of practice learning students will be supported by a registered nurse who has undertaken mentorship training and a lecturer linked to the clinical area.
+During periods of practice learning, students will be supported by a registered nurse who has undertaken mentorship training and a lecturer linked to the clinical area.

 Exemptions and transferability